lightflash03/Pascal-Compiler-Assignment/README.txt

 Structure of Submission:

-We have, in our submission, 3 folders:
+We have, in our submission, 5 folders:
+1. TASK1
+2. TASK2
-1. TASK3
+3. TASK3
-2. TASK4
+4. TASK4
-3. TASK5
+5. TASK5

 And one file:

 ex.py

-These folders contain all the relevant codes our team wrote for fulfilling the requirements of Assignment-2 Part-B.
+These folders contain all the relevant codes our team wrote for fulfilling the requirements of Assignment-2.
 There is one file in this folder, named 'ex.py', which runs a shell script in each of the folders, giving the desired output of each of the tasks.

 Put your file list with relative path in 'ex.py' in the list variable: "textfile".
 This automates the running process for all programs pertaining to each task.